Improved Gradient based Adversarial Attacks for Quantized Networks: Introduction

 Specifically, we introduce two techniques to choose the temperature scale: 1) based on the singular values of the input-output Jacobian, 2) by maximizing the norm of the Hessian of the loss with respect to the input.
-The justification for the first case is that if the singular values of input-output Jacobian are concentrated around $1$ (defined as dynamical isometry~\cite{pennington2017resurrecting}) then the network is said to have good signal propagation and we intend to make the mean of singular values to be 1.
+The justification for the first case is that if the singular values of input-output Jacobian are concentrated around $1$ (defined as dynamical isometry~\citenew{pennington2017resurrecting}) then the network is said to have good signal propagation.
 On the other hand, the intuition for maximizing the Hessian norm is that if the Hessian norm is large, then the gradient of the loss with respect to the input is sensitive to an infinitesimal change in the input.
 This is a sufficient condition for the network to have good signal propagation as well as informative gradients under the assumption that the network does not have any randomized or non-differentiable components.

-We evaluated our improved gradient based adversarial attacks on \cifar{-10/100} datasets with \svgg{-16} and \sresnet{-18} networks quantized using multiple recent techniques~\cite{ajanthan2019proximal,ajanthan2019mirror,bai2018proxquant,hubara2017quantized}.
-In all tested quantized models, both versions of our temperature scaled attacks obtained near perfect success rate outperforming gradient based attacks (\acrshort{FGSM}~\cite{goodfellow2014explaining}, \acrshort{PGD}~\cite{madry2017towards}) in their original form.
-Furthermore, this temperature scaling improved gradient based attacks even on adversarially trained models (both high-precision and quantized) as well as floating-point networks, showing the significance of signal propagation for adversarial attacks.